sv6095/Content-Room/README.md

 |**01**|**✨  Creator Studio**|
 | :-: | :- |

-The Creator Studio is the primary content generation workspace — the first feature creators interact with and the most frequently used.
-It transforms raw ideas or uploaded media into polished, platform-ready content across multiple languages.
+Creator Studio is the primary creation workspace.
+In the current implementation, it combines text generation, media understanding, transcription, translation, and optional media-generation actions inside one UI, then allows saving outputs to the content library.

 ## **3.1 Content Type Selection**
 The workspace begins with choosing the content type being worked on.
 This selection intelligently changes the upload interface and the context passed to AI for better generation results: